-One member of the County Board shall have their Ssignature on all social/human services warrants.
-In the case of a Ssignature there shall be detailed written procedures that set forth accounting and fiscal internal controls surrounding the application of the Ssignature.
+One member of the County Board shall have their facsimile signature on all social/human services warrants.
+In the case of a facsimile signature there shall be detailed written procedures that set forth accounting and fiscal internal controls surrounding the application of the facsimile signature.

-Approve All Medical Assistance Expenditures
+8. Approve All Expenditures